 How Does the Program Work?

 The Transitional Care Program is free to all patients who are part of the Rutland Regional Health System.
 Patients who are recently discharged from the hospital and need additional support are the main focus of the program.
 Patients may receive phone calls, visits while in the hospital or Emergency Room, at provider offices or clinics, and at home or a place that is comfortable to meet.
-The program works when patients and families partner with their Nurse and Social Worker.
+The program works when patients and families partner with their Nurse.
 Together we talk about your health and challenges you may have which can affect you and your health.

 What Can You Expect?